 According to MyIdentifiers.com, the ISBN “identifies a book’s specific format, edition, and publisher.
 It’s the “global standard for book identification and is required by most retailers.”
 It also provides metadata for your book, which helps readers find it.
 This 13-digit number is essential for paper books, but can also be used for digital formats.

-Once an ISBN is assigned to a book, it cannot be used for any other version of that book or any other book.
+Once an ISBN is assigned to a book, it cannot be used for any other version (format) of that book or any other book.
+Each format of your book needs its own ISBN.

-There are several reasons you will need to give your book a new ISBN, including:
+There are a number of reasons you will need to give your book a new ISBN, including:

 The ISBN goes on the copyright page and back cover of your book – the book cover designer will include it on the back cover in the form of a barcode.
-The information within it provides the price, usually.
+Or the publishing platform you’re using, will include it.
+The information within the ISBN provides the price, usually.

 To find out more about the ISBN, go to: